PolygonSmith/CoronaBuster/README.md

   - Mouse (1 or 2) = Fire

   **To Play:**
-  Download the repository and run in browser using Web Server For Chrome.
+  Download the repository and run in browser using Web Server For Chrome, or simply follow the link https://polygonsmith.github.io/CoronaBuster/

   **Goals**